 Note that in these questions, the SAT often fixes the original error in an answer choice—but then introduces another error.
 You need to make sure the answer you choose is 100% correct, in terms of both grammar and logic.

 Don't be intimidated if you can't do this right now.
 With practice and reflection, you will get to this point.

 Once again, it's like "the bee fly to the hive."
 You want to get to a point where all SAT grammar rules automatically sound as wrong as that sentence.

-    Remember Strategy 3 above, about keeping a lot of every mistake?
-You need to take this even one step further.
+Remember Strategy 4 above, about keeping a lot of every mistake?
+You need to take this even one more step further.

 If you're like most students, you also don't have an unlimited amount of time to study.
 You have a lot of schoolwork, you might be an athlete or have intense extracurriculars, and you have friends to hang out with.

 This means for every hour you study for the SAT, it needs to be the most effective hour possible.